bohdon/site-bohdon-content/content/docs/ue-thumbnail-renderer.md

 }
 ```

+## Register in Module

 - Register the thumbnail renderer for a specific class in your editor module.
-- The engine must be initialized, so you should use `FCoreDelegates::OnPostEngineInit` and perform the registration in a new `OnPostEngineInit` function to your module if necessary.
+- The engine must be initialized, so use `FCoreDelegates::OnPostEngineInit` and add a `OnPostEngineInit` function if necessary.

 ```c++
 void FGameplayItemsEditorModule::StartupModule()